The Fiori Component¶

 You can create either a circular determinate or horizontal determinate progress indicator to demonstrate the progress made so far.

-Indeterminate: Lest you show progress when you don't know how long an operation will take.
-"Indeterminate" is the default mode for a progress indicator, and shows a cyclic animation without a specific amount of progress indicated.
+Indeterminate: Lets you show progress when you don't know how long an operation will take.
+"Indeterminate" is the default mode for a progress indicator and shows a cyclic animation without a specific amount of progress being indicated.

 Key Value Cell¶

 A key value cell is a simple key/value pair cell, which can, for example, show data sets and their labels.
 Key value cells are typically found in the object and object details floorplans.